 Since 1994, most of the IUC Universities have purchased their group property and casualty insurance on a group basis.
-The IUC-Insurance Consortium formalized their pooling in 2006 and created the Board of Governors.
-The Board of Governors is comprised of representatives from each University and is the decision making body for insurance issues of the group programs.
-There are 3 committees that report to the Board of Governors: Underwriting, Loss Control and Audit.
-Underwriting and Loss Control have representation from each University.
+The IUC- Insurance Consortium (“IUC-IC”) formalized their pooling in 2006 and created the Board of Governors.
+The Board of Governors comprises representatives from each University and is the decision-making body for insurance issues of the group programs.
+There are 4 committees that report to the Board of Governors: Risk Management, Risk Control, Claims and Finance, Audit and Investment.
+Risk Management and Risk Control have representation from each University.
 In 2009, a Director was hired to coordinate the activities of the IUC-IC and act as a facilitator to other IUC committees and university departments to address insurance and risk related issues.
+In 2015, the consortium was incorporated as a 501c3 non-profit corporation.

 Board of Governors